 Evidently, there was disagreement in the circulating stories of the Assumption of Mary as to whether she was taken up alive or after having died.
 But whether or not she was assumed was not in question.
 Indeed, the Church even to this day has not decided definitively the matter of whether Mary died or not, though at the level of the Ordinary Magisterium it does teach that Mary died—for example, in Pope Pius XII’s Munificentissimus Deus, 17, 20, 21, 29, 35, 39, and 40.

 Rethinking St. Epiphanius

-I believe St. Epiphanius’ work needs to be re-examined when it comes to the Assumption of Mary.
-This great bishop and defender of orthodoxy may give us key insights into the antiquity of the Assumption, writing in ca. AD 350.
-In his classic Panarion (“bread box”) or Refutation of All Heresies, he includes eighty-eight sections dealing with scores of the most dangerous heresies of his day.
-But in sections 78 and 79, he deals with one particular sect comprised mainly of women called the “Collyridians.”
+I believe St. Epiphanius’s work needs to be reexamined when it comes to the Assumption of Mary.
+This great bishop and defender of orthodoxy may give us key insights into the antiquity of the Assumption, writing in ca. A.D.
+350. In his classic Panarion (“breadbox”) or Refutation of All Heresies, he includes eighty-eight sections dealing with scores of the most dangerous heresies of his day.
+In sections 78 and 79, he deals with one particular sect comprised mainly of women called the “Collyridians.”
 Evidently, this sect was “ordaining” women as “priestesses” and adoring Mary as a goddess by offering sacrifice to her.
 St. Epiphanius condemns this in the strongest of terms: